Bracket Pool Scoring Systems: Why They Matter & How To Exploit Them

 And the reward could be quite significant, especially if:

-- Your scoring system more highly weights early round games
+- Your scoring system more heavily weights early round games

 - You expect the No. 11 seed to be an unpopular pick in your pool.